 The translation must include:

 If the applicant does not furnish the translation of any of the items (iii) to (ix) above within the 31-month period, the EPO will invite him to furnish the translation within a two-month period from notification of the respective communication under Rule 159(1)(a).
+The same applies if, in the case of a correction of erroneously filed elements or parts under Rule 20.5bis(d) PCT by the receiving Office (see C-III, 1.3), translations of the erroneously filed application documents (in relation to items (i) to (iii) above) have not been filed.
 If the applicant does not comply with this invitation

 Where the application is deemed to be withdrawn under Rule 160(1), Rule 112(2) applies mutatis mutandis.
 The loss of rights is deemed not to have occurred if, within two months as from notification of the communication, the translation and a valid request for further processing (including the payment of the requisite fee) are filed (Art.
 121 and Rule 135(1), see E‑VIII, 2).